 - Kraft honey barbecue sauce– 13 grams per 2 tablespoon serving

-I have spent so many hours in grocery aisles reading labels, I could probably have made a few trips to the moon and back by now.
-It’s completely worth it though.
+I have spent so many hours walking up and down grocery aisles reading labels, I could probably have made a few trips to the moon and back by now.
+It’s completely worth it, though.
 When it comes to my family’s health, nothing is more important than purchasing high-quality, healthy foods.

 Take your time on the next few trips to the store, and you’ll be a label pro in no time!
 And of course, the more you shop in the produce section and buy whole foods, the less labels you’ll need to read.

 - Watch out for “healthy” options.
 If you see “low ____” (i.e. low fat, low salt, etc.) on the label, avoid it.
 Sugar is usually added to improve taste after removing other ingredients.